aashari/rag-browser/README.md

 # RAG Browser

-A powerful tool for AI-driven browser automation and analysis, optimized for Retrieval-Augmented Generation (RAG).
+A powerful tool for AI-driven browser automation and analysis, optimized for Retrieval-Augmented Generation (RAG) and now with Model Context Protocol (MCP) support.

 ## Quick Start for Non-Developers